natasharw/github-api-ui/README.md

 An iOS app written in Swift to display records from Github's API.

 Created during Sean Allen's iOS Dev Job Take Home Project course.
+Search for a Github user to see their followers, with functionality to search follower results and favourite users.

 ##### Notable features include:
-* Built using Programmtic UI (rather than Storyboards)
+* Built using Programmatic UI (rather than Storyboards)
 * Uses iOS 13 diffable data source for filtering of collection view
 * Uses Swift 5 "Result" type for network call result handling
 * Dark mode support